brown-band/website/pages/scripts/2015-2016/fall/dartmouth.md

 Her spirit radiates throughout Brown\
 She rocks on that mello\
 Our hearts turn to jello\
-When she leaves we'll collectively frown._
+When she leaves we’ll collectively frown._

 _Our dear old friend Chris the VP,\
 Could sure harmonize to a T,\